 Staff to the board (NCWDB) are employees of Workforce Solutions.
 This structure was developed and approved by the CEO and is described in the Workforce Innovation and Opportunity Act Agreement (WIOA) and the Chief Elected Officials Agreement.

-There are currently nine (9) board staff positions including the following:
+There are currently nine (9) board staff including the following: The mailing address for all of the following staff as well as telephone numbers are the same except where noted: